oscarrr110/etcd_cluster_script/README.md

 ### 1. Star up script(start_etcd_cluster.sh), Include following step

-1) Install necessary packages for etcd
+Install necessary packages for etcd

-2) Add etcd and auth related scripts
+Add etcd and auth related scripts

+#### 2 get the discovery url

+Use Discovery way to setup etcd cluster, please refer to

+[runtime]: runtime-configuration.md

+It can also use local etcd service to discovery new node